karmab/kcli/doc/index.rst

    ansible entries will be yaml based.
 -  *autostart* (optional).
 Defaults to false.
 Autostarts vm (only applies for libvirt)
+-  *kernel* (optional).
+Kernel location to pass to the vm.
+Needs to be local to the hypervisor
+-  *initrd* (optional).
+Initrd location to pass to the vm.
+Needs to be local to the hypervisor
+-  *cmdline* (optional).
+Cmdline to pass to the vm

 Overriding parameters
 ---------------------